Syrian government falls to fast-moving rebels, ending 50 years of iron rule by the Assad family

 The military, which said it also sent troops to “other places necessary for its defense,” said the deployment was meant to provide security for residents of the Israeli-annexed Golan Heights.
 Israel captured the territory in the 1967 Mideast war and the international community, except for the United States, views it as occupied.

-Associated Press writers Bassem Mroue, Sarah El Deeb and Kareem Chehayeb in Beirut, Samar Kassaballi in Damascus, Jon Gambrell in Manama, Bahrain, and Tia Goldenberg in Jerusalem contributed.
+Sewell reported from Beirut.
+Associated Press writers Bassem Mroue, Sarah El Deeb and Kareem Chehayeb in Beirut, Samar Kassaballi, Omar Sanadiki and Ghaith Alsayed in Damascus, Syria, Jon Gambrell in Manama, Bahrain, Josef Federman in Doha, Qatar, and Tia Goldenberg in Jerusalem contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.